webscreenwriter/webscreenwriter.github.io/README.md

 # Web Screenwriter
 ### A free Final Draft alternative.

-Keyboard Shortcuts
+Keyboard Shortcuts:
-: Enter -> create a new line
+1. Enter -> create a new line
-: Tab -> Capitalize current line text
+2. Tab -> Capitalize current line text

 Coming soon to an update near you:
 - Exporting